Men and Women, Sex and Orgasm

 Fear of sexual relations and anorgasmia may stem from ugly first impressions.

 Vulgar talk, obscene words and gestures, slyly whispering playmates sometimes put an ominous mask over the true face of sex and create a fear that cripples ability for buoyant participation.
 The equivalent problem in men is delayed ejaculation, the inability to ejaculate during sex.
-If you click here you can read all about it.

 A sense of guilt, however irrational, is also a frequent factor in lack of orgasm.
 Down deep somewhere in her being, a wife may feel that she has shamefully transgressed her family's standards of right and wrong.